 Buy on bookshop.org

-Epistemic Status: lotus Blooming - This book has impacted me and continues to be a jumping off point for ideas around how society could or should be organized.
+Epistemic Status: hyacinth Blooming - This book has impacted me and continues to be a jumping off point for ideas around how society could or should be organized.
 As such, these ideas aren’t fully formed or set in stone.

 The Dispossessed is a science fiction book by Ursula K. Le Guin that tells the story of a scientist name Shevek from an anarchist society who live on the large moon Anarres that orbits the planet Urras in the Tau Ceti star system.
 Shevek is on the verge of a breakthrough that could change the nature of interstellar civilization, but has to take a trip to Urras to finish his theory.
 The main country on Urras is a hyper-capitalist society where women are second class citizens and they are in a cold war with an authoritarian, supposedly socialist, country.